dxc-technology/about-devops-dojo/index.md

 ## Want to contribute?

-Whether you are interested for yourself, the community or your company, you are welcome to fork the [Online DevOps Dojo](https://github.com/dxc-technology/online-devops-dojo) and add / enhance training scenarios.
-You can also fork this repo, the [About Devops Dojo](https://github.com/dxc-technology/about-devops-dojo) repo for use as a home/landing page for your training scenarios.
+Whether you are interested for yourself, the community or your company, you are welcome to fork the [Online DevOps Dojo](https://github.com/dxc-technology/online-devops-dojo) and add new training scenarios or enhance existing ones.

+You can also fork this repository, the [About Devops Dojo](https://github.com/dxc-technology/about-devops-dojo) repository for use as a home/landing page for your training scenarios.

 ## Contact DXC Technology for more?

 DXC Technology has embraced the DevOps transformation for some time internally and for our customers.

-We are using multiple homegrown Katacoda scenarii to train our workforces at large scale.
+We are using multiple homegrown Katacoda scenarios to train our workforces at large scale.
 Our agenda was inspired by the topics covered by the book [Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations](https://itrevolution.com/book/accelerate/) from Nicole Forsgren, Jez Humble and Gene Kim.

 If you are interested to learn more about our DevOps Dojo belts and stripes, please [contact us](mailto:%22Online%20DevOps%20Dojo%22%3c9517cf01.CSCPortal.onmicrosoft.com@amer.teams.ms%3e).